Dewitt Jones-John Muir -- synchronicity

 Several days ago, I was shocked beyond belief to see the following e-mail.

-It’s been far too long since you sent your lovely e-mail to me.
-I set it aside to be answered “in-depth” and you know what happened?
+It’s ben far too long since you sent your lovely e-mail to me.
+I set it aside to be answered “in depth” and you know what happened?
 Life got in the way.

 I reread your letter about a month ago and decided I would read the book before answering.